When you have a cat allergy the last place you’d want to go inside is a cat cafe. Or so you’d think….

 I must get some sort of perverse pleasure from self-inflicted suffering.

-Since I was born I’ve had allergies of all kinds, and seem to spend half of my life slathering myself in itch relief cream or popping antihistamines after eating something I shouldn’t.
+Since I was born, I’ve had allergies of all kinds.
+I honestly spend half of my life slathering myself in itch relief cream or popping antihistamines after eating something I shouldn’t.

-It’s cruel enough that I often have to avoid certain foods (I constantly fail) but I’m also supposed to avoid contact with cats!
-For an animal lover this kind of abstinence is horrible.
-However, the blow is marginally softened because I’m much better with dogs and show virtually no reaction when around them!
+It’s cruel enough that I’m supposed to avoid certain foods, but I’m also supposed to avoid contact with cats.
+For whatever reason though I’m much better with dogs and show virtually no reaction when around them.
+By default, I guess you could call me a dog person.

-Before going to Japan I dreamed about going to a cat cafe, it didn’t matter that I was allergic to the furry fellas, I’d swallow a packet of antihistamines if I needed to.
-And now that I was here, my thoughts had not changed.
-Going to Japan without entering a cat cafe is, in my books, on par with going to Japan without trying sushi, or going to Hawaii without wearing a coconut bra (that’s a stereotype worth maintaining, right?).
+Before going to Japan I dreamed about going to a cat cafe.
+It didn’t matter that I was allergic to the furry fellas, I’d swallow a packet of antihistamines if necassary.

 Visiting a cat cafe in Kyoto

 After visiting Fushimi Inari Taisha in Kyoto, I walked to Neko Cafe Time, a small cat cafe en route to Keihan railway station.
-It’s located up a narrow flight of stairs and thus easily missed by most people walking by.
+It’s located up a narrow flight of stairs so not exactly a place you stumble upon without looking for it.

 Please note!
 Unfortunately Neko Cafe Time has now closed.
 Alternatively, if you wish to visit a cat cafe in Kyoto, I recommend heading to Nekogura.